mjskay/ARTool/README.md

 Problems
 --------

-Should you encounter any issues with this package, contact Matthew Kay (<mjskay@uw.edu>).
+Should you encounter any issues with this package, contact Matthew Kay (<mjskay@umich.edu>).
 If you have found a bug, please file it [here](https://github.com/mjskay/ARTool/issues/new) with minimal code to reproduce the issue.

 Citations
 ---------